 - Use of the archives is free of charge.
 Monetary donations are welcomed.

 The Evangelical Synod of North America (ESNA) Collection

-The Evangelical Synod of North America was founded in 1840 as Deutscher Evangelischer Kirchenverein des Westens (German Evangelical Church Society of the West) in Mehlville, Missouri, which is near St. Louis.
-It merged with the Reformed Church in the United States in 1934 to form the Evangelical and Reformed Church, which in turn merged with the Association of Congregational Christian Churches to form the United Church of Christ in 1957.
+The Evangelical Synod of North America was founded in 1840 as Deutscher Evangelischer Kirchenverein des Westens (German Evangelical Church Society of the West) in Mehlville, Missouri, near St. Louis.
+It merged with the Reformed Church in the United States in 1934 to form the Evangelical and Reformed Church, which in turn merged with the General Council of Congregational Christian Churches to form the United Church of Christ in 1957.

 The ESNA Collection is comprised of the records of the Evangelical Synod of North America from 1840 to 1934, and includes records, manuscripts, publications, photographs and artifacts relating to: